HUL Panel Discussion on Swachh Bharat Abhiyan

 However, handwashing with soap is not practiced despite its proven effectiveness.
 Handwashing rates among mothers across India are low- after defecation (1%) and before handling food (11%)3.
 Rates are even lower for children.
 The challenge is to build handwashing habits at key health related occasions: before eating and after toilet use.

 HUL are experts in consumer behaviour and marketing and have used this expertise - in what motivates people and overcomes barriers - to develop a behaviour change model - that we apply to hygiene contexts to promote new behaviours around toilet use or handwashing.
 Through our Lifebuoy soap brand, Unilever aims to change the hygiene behaviour of 1 billion people by promoting the benefits of handwashing with soap at key times.
 Since 2010, Lifebuoy has reached 58 million people in India with its behaviour change programme which - through a combination of comics, songs, games and rewards – encourages children to sustain good handwashing behaviours.
-We have also developed an education programme to teach good handwashing practices to new mums during the critical neonatal period (first 28 days of a child’s life) when over 40% of child deaths take place.

 3) Pureit innovation: The private sector can provide innovative solutions and new technical models to address the immediate need for safe drinking water - while also helping to build long-term capacity through knowledge and capability transfer.
 The Pureit innovation addresses one of the biggest technological challenges of the century – that of making safe water accessible & affordable for millions.
 Pureit provides 1 litre of “As safe as boiled”™ water at a running cost of just 28 paisa without the hassles of boiling, without the need of electricity or a continuous tap water supply.
-Besides safe drinking water, HUL also partner with several NGOs on water conservation and management.

 Hindustan Unilever Limited,